 And finally, try Dai at Da Nang airport for a last Vietnamese coffee.
 It is not the nicest location but the coffee was great.

 6. Hoi An Reading

-The nearest airport for Hoi An is Danang – Click here for Cheap Flights to Danang
+The nearest airport to Hoi An is Danang.

 If you’re interested in joining a group tour in Vietnam here are some good options for travelling solo with a group or traveling with friends/partners:

 Who Paid for What with this Post

 I paid for everything.
 This was completely me travelling and not working with any tourism boards or hotels etc. However, this post does contain affiliate links.
 That means that if you click through on them and make a purchase I may well receive a small commission.
 I just wanted to make sure that you knew.